 Employers also generally expect prospective compliance engineers to possess several years of work experience that is related to the industry in which they are seeking employment.
 This often includes experience with product testing and analysis.
 Aspiring compliance engineers also must be able to communicate about technical issues both orally and in writing.

 Compliance engineers are responsible for making sure various products meet safety standards, and they also submit regulatory paperwork, communicate with staff members of all levels, and educate personnel and customers about compliance regulations.
 Training for this career field usually involves earning a bachelor's degree, although a graduate degree, related experience, and business training may be preferred.
-While there are no job growth statistics specifically for compliance engineers, compliance managers and managers at all levels are expected to experience a slower rate of growth during the 2014-2024 decade, per O*Net OnLine.
+While there are no job growth statistics specifically for compliance engineers, compliance managers and managers at all levels are expected to experience an average rate of growth during the 2018-2028 decade, per O*Net OnLine.